RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 Until all three ESCs are calibrated, parts of the OpenROV that seem unrelated might not work.
 For example...

 * The servo that moves the camera up and down will be unresponsive to keyboard commands.
-* Turning on the switch for one ESC may cause an “unrelated” motor (or motors, plural) to power on.
-In my case, turning on one ESC caused two motors to spin.
+* When you turn on one ESC switch, an unrelated motor (or motors, plural) might start spinning.
+In my case, turning on one ESC (any of the three ESCs!) caused two motors to spin.

 When the motors responded out-of-sync with the switches, I thought I had soldered something incorrectly.
 De-soldering and re-soldering connections would have been a ton of work!
 Fortunately, I reached out to the OpenROV forum where an OpenROV engineer pointed me in the right direction.